GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-06-06-unit-testing-with-github-copilot.md

 }
 ```

+The method isn't particularly complex, it converts the `IList<HostDefinition>` property on the `SiteDefinition` class into a simplified collection of key value pairs and adds in a default host entry at the beginning of the collection.
+This collection is then returned in an API response in place of the more complicated collection of `HostDefinition` objects.

+## The First Test

-I created a new test class by the name of SiteDefinitionExtensionTests, added the [TestFixture] attribute to the class and then started to write my first test.
+I created a new test class by the name of `SiteDefinitionExtensionTests`, added the `[TestFixture]` attribute to the class and then started to write my first test.
 I got as far as writing `public void ToHostSummaries` and I was presented with the following test as an auto complete:

 ```
 [Test]